Diana Shnaider: 2024: Four WTA titles, doubles Olympic silver, top 20

-2025: Brisbane and Miami doubles titles
+2025: First WTA 1000 doubles title, fifth singles title

 Partnering Mirra Andreeva, Shnaider won her first WTA Tour doubles title at the Brisbane International, defeating Priscilla Hon and Anna Kalinskaya in the final.
-The following week, at the Adelaide International, she defeated qualifier Kateřina Siniaková to reach the second round, where she advanced after Markéta Vondroušová retired due to injury.
-Shnaider lost in the quarterfinals to Yulia Putintseva.
+The following week, at the Adelaide International, she lost in the quarterfinals to Yulia Putintseva.
+Seeded 12th at the Australian Open, she lost in three sets to Donna Vekić in the third round.
+In doubles, Shnaider and Mirra Andreeva avenged their Olympics final loss against Sara Errani and Jasmine Paolini in the second round before losing in the semifinials to top seeds and eventual champions Kateřina Siniaková and Taylor Townsend.

-Alongside Mirra Andreeva, Shnaider won her first WTA 1000 doubles title at the Miami Open, defeating Cristina Bucșa and Miyu Kato in the final.
+Again partnering Andreeva, Shnaider won her first WTA 1000 doubles title at the Miami Open, defeating Cristina Bucșa and Miyu Kato in the final.